Pradumnasaraf/DevOps/docs/networking/introduction.md

 ---

+Networking basics matter in DevOps because almost every system depends on moving data between services, hosts, and users.
+The goal is not to memorize everything at once, but to understand the main concepts well enough to reason about how applications communicate.

 ### OSI Layer

 <p align="center"><img alt="OSI" src="https://user-images.githubusercontent.com/51878265/206166710-cafe1502-ea85-433d-b4bd-6124f8110992.png"></img></p>

 ### TCP

 TCP is a connection-oriented protocol.
-This means that it first establishes a link between the source and destination before it sends data.
-TCP is a preferred protocol when data integrity is critical, such as in any transactional system.
-Eg: email and file transfer
+It establishes a connection before sending data, which makes it a good fit when reliability matters more than raw speed.
+Common examples include web traffic, email, and file transfers.

 ### UDP

-UDP in turn is not connection-oriented.
-UDP starts transmitting data immediately, without waiting for connection confirmation from the receiving side.
-Even though some data loss can happen, UDP is most often used in cases where speed is more important than perfect transmissions, such as in voice or video streaming.
+UDP is not connection-oriented.
+It sends data without waiting for connection confirmation from the receiver.
+Some packets may be lost, but UDP is useful when low latency matters more than perfect delivery, such as in voice, video, or gaming traffic.

 ### Ports

-A virtual point where network connections start and end.
-So that multiple applications can communicate easily.
+A port is a logical endpoint used by applications to send and receive network traffic.
+Ports allow multiple services to communicate on the same machine without getting mixed together.

 <p align="center"><img alt="Tcp port" src="https://user-images.githubusercontent.com/51878265/206188329-c5b10491-d39e-40ca-8369-1a9965559857.png"></img></p>